pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-__We didn't specify the `self` argument - what gives?!?__ The `self` argument is a special argument that is specific to methods in Python.
+__We didn't specify the `self` argument - what gives?!?__ The `self` argument is a special argument for methods in Python.
 If you are coming from C++, Java, C# or similar, `self` in Python is equivalent to `this` in those languages.

 ### The `self` argument